 Closer to Europe

 America did not secede from the British Empire to be alone in the world.
 Instead, the Declaration proclaimed that an independent America had assumed a "separate and equal station" with the other "powers of the earth."
-With this statement, America would occupy an equal place with other modern European nations, including France, the Dutch Republic, Spain, or even Britain.
+With this statement, America sought to occupy an equal place with other modern European nations, including France, the Dutch Republic, Spain, and even Britain.
 America's independence signaled a fundamental change: once-dependent British colonies became independent states that could make war, create alliances with foreign nations, and engage freely in commerce.

 The "Spirit of 76"

 The principles outlined in the Declaration of Independence promised to lead America—and other nations on the globe—into a new era of freedom.
 The revolution begun by Americans on July 4, 1776 would never end.
 It would inspire all peoples living under the burden of oppression and ignorance to open their eyes to the rights of mankind, to overturn the power of tyrants, and to declare the triumph of equality over inequality.
 Thomas Jefferson recognized as much, preparing a letter for the fiftieth anniversary of the adoption of the Declaration less than two weeks before his death, he expressed his belief that the Declaration